-The strange connection between Planet of the Apes and The Coca-Cola Company is one of those weird little pop culture crossovers that keep resurfacing in unexpected ways.
+The strange connection between Planet of the Apes and The Coca-Cola Company is one of those weird little pop culture crossovers that resurface in unexpected ways.
 It is not a major sponsorship story or some giant marketing campaign.
 Instead, it is about visual symbolism, nostalgia, and the accidental power of seeing familiar brands survive fictional apocalypses.

 The moment also sparked debate online.
 Some viewers thought the truck was brilliant environmental storytelling.
 Others joked that Coca-Cola had managed to survive the apocalypse through product placement.
 Either way, people noticed it, which probably says something about how deeply those red-and-white logos are burned into our brains.